 Sprinkle lightly crushed potato chips evenly over onions and bake until sauce is bubbling, about 30 minutes.

 PS.
-After all of that hard work shopping at the farmer’s market, sit down and reward yourself with a coffee from the Canoe Coffee trailer and a delicious crepe from the Crepe Bistro truck.
+After all of that hard work shopping at the farmer’s market, sit down and reward yourself with a delicious crepe from the Crepe Bistro truck.

 Article originally published in October 2017 and had been updated for accuracy